Missouri Route 20

+State highway in Missouri, U.S.

-Route 20 is a 31.609 mi state highway in Lafayette and Saline counites in Missouri, United States, that connects Missouri Route 13 (Route 13) northwest of Higginsville with U.S. Route 65 Business (US 65 Bus.) in Marshall.
+Route 20 is a 31.609 mi state highway in Lafayette and Saline counties in Missouri, United States, that connects Missouri Route 13 (Route 13) northwest of Higginsville with U.S. Route 65 Business (US 65 Bus.) in Marshall.

 Route description

 For nearly its entire length Route 20 is a two-lane road that passes through rural farmland and crosses several small creeks and valleys.